Weight loss surgery in Nashville, Tennessee

 - Education and counseling about diet, lifestyle changes and weight loss medication

-- Post-surgery classes about maintaining a healthy weight after surgery
+- Post-surgery classes or support groups to assist in maintaining a healthy weight after surgery